David Robertson (baseball): Philadelphia Phillies (2019–2020)

 As a free agent, Robertson self-negotiated and signed a two-year, $23 million contract, which included a third-year $12 million club option and $2 million buyout, with the Philadelphia Phillies on January 3, 2019.
 He donated one percent of his salary to the Phillies' charity fund.

 Robertson made his Phillies pitching debut on March 28, 2019, at Citizens Bank Park, against the visiting Atlanta Braves.
 In 2019, he did not appear in a game after April 14 due to a Grade 1 flexor strain in his pitching elbow; it was determined later that it required season-ending Tommy John surgery.
 In 2019, he was 0–1 with a 5.40 ERA, pitching 62/3 innings in seven games.
 Robertson underwent surgery on August 17, 2019.
-As of the end of the 2019 season, his career 661 games pitched were eighth-most of all active major league pitchers.

 On August 28, 2020, Robertson suffered a setback during his recovery from Tommy John surgery and was immediately shut down from throwing, effectively ending his season without making an appearance.
 His option was bought out after the season, making him a free agent.

 High Point Rockers and Tampa Bay Rays (2021)

-On July 12, 2021, Robertson signed with the High Point Rockers of the Atlantic League of Professional Baseball, to help prepare for the 2020 Summer Olympics (contested in 2021).
+On July 12, 2021, Robertson signed with the High Point Rockers of the Atlantic League of Professional Baseball to help prepare for the 2020 Summer Olympics (contested in 2021).
 He pitched with the team from July 13 to 15, earning a win and not allowing a run in two appearances out of the bullpen.

 Following the Olympics, Robertson signed with the Tampa Bay Rays on August 16.
 Robertson made his major league season debut on September 1, with the Rays.
+In 12 appearances for Tampa Bay, he recorded a 4.50 ERA with 16 strikeouts over 12 innings of work.